jacobmakarsky/pepe/packages/contracts/README.md

 #### Whitelisting

-Optimism has removed the whitelist from the Optimism mainnet.
+Pepe has removed the whitelist from the Pepe mainnet.
 However, if you are running your own network and still wish to use the whitelist, you can manage the whitelist with the `whitelist` task.
 Run the following to get help text for the `whitelist` command: